 - CON: Tropical storms

 Hurricanes and tropical storms are a factor from June through November.
-This is also Miami’s rainy season when torrential afternoon showers are an almost daily occurrence.
+This is also Miami’s rainy season, when torrential afternoon showers are an almost daily occurrence.

 Expat Health Insurance

-Cigna Global Health Insurance
+Cigna Health Insurance

+Medical insurance specifically designed for expats.
 With Cigna, you won't have to rely on foreign public health care systems, which may not meet your needs.
 Cigna allows you to speak to a doctor on demand, for consultations or instant advice, wherever you are in the world.
 They also offer full cancer care across all levels of cover, and settle the cost of treatments directly with the provider.
-Cigna is currently offering a 10% discount for seniors (over 60) on their Silver package.

 Moving Internationally?